jgmaz/WhatATheme/resume.md

 I am currently doing postdoctoral work in <a href="https://beneuro.ic.ac.uk/" target="_blank">Juan Gallego's group</a> at Imperial College London, where I am involved in experimental and data science projects related to neurotechnology and the neuroscience of motor control.
 This work involves:

+* Piloting an experimental protocol for a mouse BCI task.

 * Developing Python data preprocessing, visualization, analysis and decoding pipelines to understand relationships between populations of neurons and kinematics.

 * Validating a novel µECoG array in a terminal mouse model.